 You’ve made it to the finish line, but to officially cross it, there’s one final step: Attend your closing day.

-Here, you’ll sign all of your final paperwork, which typically includes:
+Here, you’ll sign all of your final paperwork and closing documents, which typically includes:

 You’ll also pay for your portion of the closing costs.
 These costs can vary state to state or even sale to sale, but they may include: